pivotal-cf/service-backup-release/README.md

 - _Branching strategy_: This repo uses `develop` and `master` branches: `master` is stable, `develop` is not.

+- the `max_retries` property may be used if you are facing failures in the backup upload process.
+It corresponds to how many attempts the S3 client will try, for each file part.

 ## Contributing

 Submit pull-requests against the `develop` branch.